 The allure of a vibrant country famous for its fashion, food, architecture, music and arts nonetheless makes for an attractive expat destination.

 The unhurried lifestyle and affordable beachside property lures many expats to live as retirees on the coasts of Spain.
-Britons and Germans in particular have flocked to the country’s sunny shores to scoop up reasonably priced villas and haciendas for quite some time.
-While the housing market will take some time to recover, it is still estimated that there are more than one million British expats in the country.
+Britons and Germans, in particular, have flocked to the country’s sunny shores to scoop up reasonably priced villas and haciendas for quite some time.
+While the housing market will take a while to recover, it is still estimated that there are more than a million British expats in the country.

 Spanish society shares much with Europe, but it still has a distinct cultural core that can make learning to live there a challenge.
 The dominant language of the country is Castilian (what many think of as Spanish), but largely regional co-official languages such as Catalan and Basque still define important social groupings.
 In fact, the Basque region has such a distinct national identity that part of its population wants the region to form an independent state.

 Overall, the Spanish are renowned for both their relaxed attitude to life and their exuberant social personalities.
 It is common in Spain to be interrupted while speaking which, in contrast to the English way, is a sign of interest.
 Spanish people are often unhurried in their activities, and do not readily hurry for anyone else’s urgency.
 It has also been said of the Spanish that they invest a lot in established interpersonal connections, but if someone is a stranger, then to expect nothing of them is not to be disappointed.